The Easiest Slow Cooker Spinach Artichoke Dip

-I’m expecting a large crowd, how can I make this batch of slow cooker spinach artichoke dip larger.
-How big of a slow cooker do I need?
+I’m expecting a large crowd, how can I make a larger batch? larger.

-This batch of homemade dip fits perfectly in my 3-quart (affiliate link.)
+This batch of homemade dip fits perfectly in my 3-quart.
 If you would like to prepare a double batch, I suggest using a 6-quart slow cooker or larger and doubling all the ingredients listed.

-Can I make spinach artichoke dip in advance and reheat it?
+Can I make this dip in advance and reheat it?

 You can!
 It doesn’t take very long to make this.
 So I suggest making it fresh if possible.
 If you’d like to make this in advance, you can; be sure to bring the dip to room temperature, then place it in the slow cooker on ‘low’ or ‘warm’ until the dip heats all the way through.